-Figure 6: Change in orientation in reentrant transporters by internal duplications: (a) Sequence and topology alignment between transporters from CPA-reentrant fold-type showing the change in orientation.
+Fig 6: Change in orientation in reentrant transporters by internal duplications: (a) Sequence and topology alignment between transporters from CPA-reentrant fold-type showing the change in orientation.
 All the transmembrane helices are numbered sequentially and the reentrant helix is denoted as RH. (b) Sequence similarity between N- and C-terminal repeats represented by E-values in different families with fold-types containing symmetric repeat units are shown (c) Reentrant N- and C-terminal core helix motif (d) Cartoon representation showing the events of duplication from C-terminal repeat of reentrant transporter and subsequent internal duplication leading to change in orientation.

-Figure 7: Change in orientation in broken transporters by shuffling (a) Sequence and topology alignments, which shows the high similarity between N-terminal and C-terminal repeats of SBF_like and Mem_trans families and vice versa.
+Fig 7: Change in orientation in broken transporters by shuffling (a) Sequence and topology alignments, which shows the high similarity between N-terminal and C-terminal repeats of SBF_like and Mem_trans families and vice versa.
 All the transmembrane helices are numbered sequentially. (b) Sequence similarity, represented with E-values, between NR-NR, CR-CR and NR-CR repeats of two different families in the BART fold-type are shown.
 NR and CR refer to the N- and C-terminal repeats respectively. (c) Cartoon representation showing events of shuffling of repeats leading to change in orientation.

-Figure 8: Fold-types and their evolution in CPA/AT transporters.
+Fig 8: Fold-types and their evolution in CPA/AT transporters.
 The four fold-types of CPA/AT transporters are shown.
 Topologies, type of core helix (Broken/reentrant), the orientation of the N-terminal helix as well as other data are listed.
 All the evolutionary events responsible for the evolution of fold-types are summarized.
 The TM helices (in-out) and TM helices (out-in) are colored dark grey and white, respectively.
 Reentrant helices (in-in) and (out-out) are colored yellow and blue respectively.

-Figure 9: An example showing the annotation of the topology of DUF819 family using our integrated pipeline.
+Fig 9: An example showing the annotation of the topology of DUF819 family using our integrated pipeline.
 The main steps involved in the pipeline are shown. (a) Evolution guided topology annotation: Topology predictions are mapped onto the seed MSA to obtain a multiple topology alignment.
 The phylogenetic tree from seed MSA is used to reorder the multiple topology alignment into a “Reordered topology alignment”.
 This evolution guided topology prediction is used to infer initial topologies for a family.
 Generation of the final topology and annotation of core and scaffold subdomains is obtained by comparing to the known structure of sodium-citrate symporter (PDB id: 5A1S).
 The TM helices (in-out) and TM helices (out-in) are colored dark red/grey and light red/grey, respectively.
 Reentrant helices (in-in) and (out-out) are colored yellow and blue respectively.
 The inside and outside loops are colored yellow and blue respectively.
 The vertical bar is colored based on the taxonomy of the sequences (Bacteria: Purple, Archaea: Dark blue Eukaryotes: Green).
 Scaffold subdomains and reentrant core subdomains are colored brown and green, respectively.
 N- and C-terminal repeats are shown as black trapezoids. ΔG values describing the hydrophobicity [66] are obtained for the representative sequence and are plotted to the aligned residues in the representative sequence. (b) Validation of broken/reentrant transporters by using the KRbias for the DUF819 family.
 KRbias or positive inside rule is the enrichment of inside loops compared to the outside loops of a transmembrane protein[37,47,48].
 The number of Lys (K) and Arg(R) amino acids in the inside and outside loops are compared.
 The expected correct topology would show a higher KR-bias in one of the two topology models (Broken/Reentrant).
-The KR-bias plot is shown as a 2D scatter plot. (c) Homology modelling of the representative sequence (d) Contact prediction modelling.
+The KR-bias plot is shown as a 2D scatter plot. (c) Homology modelling of the representative sequence (d) Contact prediction modelling pipeline.

 Tables